-Our service is a low level Supported Housing Scheme.
-We are a non-staff on premises scheme.
+Our service is a low-level Supported Housing Scheme.
+Staff visit the properties, but are not available on site.
 Our tenants receive low level of support, which means they will have around 2 hours 1-2-1 support from their allocated support worker per week.
 The support we provide could be in person or remotely.

 All flats are fully furnished and equipped when a tenant moves in.
 Rent payments are normally covered by Housing Benefits if the individual is eligible to claim them.
 Council tax will be in line with the local authority’s council tax reduction scheme.
 Tenants pay their own utility bills to encourage independent living.

 - Assistance with form filling (benefits, utilities etc.)

 - Health and Safety checks and property maintenance